atchai/eyewitness/README.md

 ## Deploying Eyewitness
 You must use the "deploy" script to deploy Eyewitness.

-To deploy Eyewitness use the "deploy" script `npm run deploy [version-bump] [provider] [environment]` specifying the type of version bump (e.g. patch, minor, major, existing), the provider ID and the environment (production/staging).

-You only need to bump the version for the first deployment.
-Subsequent deploys can use "existing" for the version bump argument to avoid rebuilding the entire Docker image unnecessarily.

 ### Production
-If you need to rebuild the Docker image during deployment use one of these commands:
+To deploy one of the media providers' services to production run the appropriate command:

 `
-npm run deploy minor battabox production npm run deploy minor sabc production npm run deploy minor thestar production
+npm run deploy-demo-production
+npm run deploy-battabox-production
+npm run deploy-sabc-production
+npm run deploy-thestar-production
 `

-If you want to deploy the existing Docker image use one of these commands:

-`
-npm run deploy existing battabox production npm run deploy existing sabc production npm run deploy existing thestar production
-`

 ### Staging
-If you need to rebuild the Docker image during deployment use one of these commands:
+To deploy one of the media providers' services to staging run the appropriate command:

 `
-npm run deploy patch battabox staging npm run deploy patch sabc staging npm run deploy patch thestar staging
-`

-If you want to deploy the existing Docker image use one of these commands:

-`
-npm run deploy existing battabox staging npm run deploy existing sabc staging npm run deploy existing thestar staging
+npm run deploy-demo-staging
+npm run deploy-battabox-staging
+npm run deploy-sabc-staging
+npm run deploy-thestar-staging
 `

 ## Handy Database Queries